Best Double Strollers for Trails and Everyday Use (2026)

 Rating: 4.6 (total: 10972+)

-If you like to take both kids on hikes, park days or weekend runs, this Duallie is built for those outings.
-You get mountain-bike-style suspension and air-filled tires that smooth out gravel, packed dirt and city curbs, plus a swivel-locking front wheel that makes tight turns easy or locks down for jogging.
+If you take both kids on hikes, park days or weekend runs, this Duallie was built for exactly those outings.
+Mountain-bike-style suspension and air-filled tires smooth out gravel, packed dirt and city curbs, and the swivel-locking front wheel makes tight turns easy or locks down for jogging stability.

-The seats each have a five-point harness with a no-rethread design and big UPF 50+ canopies with magnetic peek-and-chat windows, so naps and sun protection are simple on longer trips.
-It’s roomy enough for two growing kids, folds for storage, and has plenty of pockets and a large cargo basket for gear — great for daily errands as well as trail adventures.
+Each seat has a five-point harness with a no-rethread design and big UPF 50+ canopies with magnetic peek-and-chat windows, so naps and sun protection are simple on longer trips.
+It’s roomy enough for two growing kids (up to 50 lbs per seat), folds for storage, and has plenty of pockets and a large cargo basket for gear.
+Great for daily errands as well as trail adventures.

-If you want a double that handles rough ground without sacrificing comfort, this one’s worth considering.
+If you want a double that handles rough ground without sacrificing comfort, this one’s the benchmark.

 What People Say

-You’ll see a lot of praise for how smoothly this stroller rolls — reviewers often call out the suspension and wheel bearings for handling gravel and uneven paths.
-People also appreciate the big canopies, roomy seats and plentiful storage, while common downsides mentioned are the stroller’s weight and bulk when lifting or fitting into smaller trunks.
+Reviewers frequently praise how smoothly this stroller rolls.
+The suspension and wheel bearings get called out for handling gravel and uneven paths without fuss.
+Parents also appreciate the big canopies, roomy seats and plentiful storage.
+Common downsides mentioned are the stroller’s weight (33.1 lbs) and bulk when lifting or fitting into smaller trunks.

 Overall Sentiment: Positive